OSCH works with youth boards, educators and arts professionals from Manchester, Glasgow, Rajshahi, Karachi, Lahore and Bengaluru.

 Indian Music Experience Museum, Bengaluru, India

-I wear two hats.
-I am the Founder-Director of ReReeti Foundation and Head of Partnerships at Indian Music Experience Museum (IME).
-In both my roles I strive to make museums a space of learning, delight, and meaningful engagement for people of all ages and backgrounds.
+Tejshvi wears two hats.
+She is the Founder-Director of ReReeti Foundation and Head of Partnerships at Indian Music Experience Museum (IME).
+In both her roles she strives to make museums a space of learning, delight, and meaningful engagement for people of all ages and backgrounds.

-Shahana Khaliq-Lyon has been with Glasgow Museums for 10 years.
-She is the OSCH Coordinator for Glasgow as well as a Learning and Access Curator based in Kelvingrove Museum.
+Shahana Khaliq-Lyon is the OSCH Coordinator for Glasgow as well as a Learning and Access Curator based in Kelvingrove Museum.
+As a Scottish South Asian, she understands the barriers of misrepresentation and racism in museums.
+She is committed to working with young people so that their voices are heard.

-I’m Debangana Kundu and I’m the video content creator at MAP.
-I have graduated from Srishti Manipal Institute of Art, Design and Technology with a bachelor’s degree in filmmaking.
-I am passionate about films and I like everything about them; from watching them to making them.
+Debangana is the video content creator at MAP.
+She graduated from Srishti Manipal Institute of Art, Design and Technology with a bachelor's degree in filmmaking.
+Her interest lies in direction and editing and wants to make her own content eventually.

 Maya is one of the Manchester Museum OSCH Cultural Learning & Participation Officers.
-Maya organises the Radical Readers discussion group for young people from diverse backgrounds, supports our Social Action projects, and sits on the Museum Social Justice working group.
 Maya is interested in increasing representation of young people of colour in heritage spaces.
-Maya is an ambassador for OSCH and speaks at events about identity, heritage and belonging, ensuring heritage spaces are inclusive to young people, and opening routes to alternative careers for young people.
+She is an ambassador for OSCH and speaks at events about identity, heritage and belonging, ensuring heritage spaces are inclusive to young people.

 Sadya Mizan